Tickets for the Panthéon of Paris. Walk Among the Greatest.

 Opening Hours

-The Pantheon is open daily from 10:00 to 18:30 between April and September, and from 10:00 to 18:00 between October and March.
-On the first working Monday of each month the monument opens at 12:00 instead of 10:00.
+The Panthéon is open daily from 10:00 to 18:30 between April and September, and from 10:00 to 18:00 between October and March.
+On the first working Monday of each month, the monument opens at 12:00 instead of 10:00.
 Plan your visit time accordingly.

-Icon: Closed Dates
+Icon: Closing Dates

-Closed Dates
+Closing Dates

-Icon: How Long Does a Visit Take
+Icon: How Long a Visit Lasts

-How Long Does a Visit Take
+How Long a Visit Lasts

 Icon: Temporary Closures